 - First: Learn five key keyboard shortcuts.

-- Next: Recreate a simple past project using only the new tool’s basics.
+- Next: Recreate a simple past project using only the tool’s basics.

 - Then: Complete an in-app tutorial without re-reading instructions.